-The DeanBeat: The ridiculous schedule for Triple-A games of the fall
+The DeanBeat: The ridiculous schedule for triple-A games of the fall

 Ubisoft will launch Starlink: Battle for Atlas on October 16, and then the grandaddy of the fall, Rockstar’s Red Dead Redemption 2, comes out on October 26.
 That will be a massive game.
 But if I feel like having a distraction, I’ll check out Overkill’s The Walking Dead on November 6, 11-11 Memories Retold on November 9, Hitman 2 on November 13, Fallout 76 on November 14, or Pokémon Let’s Go Pikachu/Eevee on November 16.

 You see where I’m going with this.
-Way too many high-quality games are coming out in the fall season, when the game industry typically collects around 40 percent of its annual revenue.
+Way too many high-profile games are coming out in the fall season, when the game industry typically collects around 40 percent of its annual revenue.
 Some of those games are easily 100 hours long, as their open-world natures allow players so much choice when it comes to playing in new areas over and over again.
 And this doesn’t yet take into account games people are pouring enormous amounts of time into already like Fortnite, PlayerUnknown’s Battlegrounds, League of Legends, Minecraft, Roblox, and Overwatch.

-Like other gamers, I’m going to have to bite the bullet and pick and choose which games I can really make time for.
+Like other gamers, I’m going to have to bite the bullet and pick-and-choose which games I can really make time for.
 I still wish that publishers would recognize that gamers play all year long and that some of us have more time in the summer.
 Hollywood has given us summer movies, and yet the game industry seems to go to sleep during these months.
 And that forces the schedule crunch for the fall, causing me to build up my pile of shame of unplayed games.

 This schedule may help illustrate how we have too many game companies producing too many high-quality games.
 And it helps explain some of the biggest events of the week.
 One of the inevitable results is consolidation.